NathanBHay/Notes-Backup/Computer Science/Languages/Programming Languages.md

 ## Classes Vs Prototypes
 Within [[Object Orientated Programming]] there are two approaches to objects, these are classes and prototypes. **Classes** based languages are the more common method, and function on two core concepts: instances and classes.
 Instances store the state for each object and have a reference to the instance's class.
 When a method is called the instance calls the class to get the classes' method. **Prototype** based languages merge these concepts into only objects.
 Each individual object may contain state and methods,

+# Domain Specific Language
+A domain specific language (**DSL**) is a programming language which is made primarily to fulfil a certain need.
+These languages can be [[Turing Machine|Turing complete]] although many aren't.
+There main purpose is to allow for developers to interface with a program.
+This contrasts a **general purpose language** which are complete and allow for a broader application.